d2s/Documentation/docs/Parameters.md

 You can instruct rsync to save changed and deleted files in a separate backup catalog ahead of the change.
 This feature is utilized by setting the following parameters:

 - `--backup` parameter instructs rsync to backup changed files
-	- remember rsync is set to synchronize the source and destination folder (see [how to use RsyncOSX](HowtoUseRsyncOSX.md)), by setting this parameter instructs rsync to store changed files
 - `--backup-dir` parameter where to store changed or deleted files before rsync synchronize source and destination

 RsyncOSX does suggest a value for the `--backup-dir` but you might set it to whatever you want.